-With its efficiency and water resistance, it is one of the most suitable choices for every bathroom, also when you’re looking for a light to be placed directly above your bath or a shower.
-It’s IP65, which means it can withstand water splashes, even some low-pressure jets of water.
+With its efficiency and water resistance, it is one of the most suitable choices for every bathroom.
+Also, when you’re looking for a light to be placed directly above your bath or a shower, this product is perfect.
+It’s IP65, which means it can withstand water splashes and low-pressure jets of water.
 This stylish, brushed chrome light will make a great addition to every bathroom, as it won’t rust or tarnish.
-Plus, it’s dimmable, so it’s both functional and capable of setting the right mood.
+Plus, it’s dimmable, so it’s both functional and capable of setting the mood you prefer.

 This IP65 light is suitable even for zone 1 of any bathroom.
-It’s fully dimmable, plus, available in both cool and warm lighting options so that you can adjust it to your design and needs.
-It has a 90-degree beam angle and the recessed diffuser, which means that you can reduce glare without having to give up the right angle or brightness.
+It’s fully dimmable and available in both cool and warm colours.
+It has a 90-degree beam angle and a recessed diffuser, which means you can reduce glare without giving up your fancied angle or brightness.

 This fashionable polished chrome light will go splendidly with all modern designs.
-Considering its IP65 rating, it is 100% to place it anywhere in your bathroom, even directly above your shower.
-It’s made of die-cast aluminium, making it rust-resistant, which is a valuable feature when it comes to lighting a constantly wet room.
-It’s also dimmable so you can have the right light for both tasks requiring some precision and setting the mood.
+Since it has an IP65 rating, it is 100% safe to place anywhere in your bathroom, even directly above your shower.
+It’s made of die-cast aluminium, making it rust-resistant, which is a valuable feature when lighting a constantly wet room.
+It’s also dimmable so that you can have task lighting and ambient lighting.

 What Are the Bathroom Lighting Zones?

-To choose the lights with the right IP rating, it would be useful for you to know what the bathroom lighting zones are.
+To choose the lights with the correct IP rating, it would be helpful for you to know what the bathroom lighting zones are.

-Zone 1 is the area very near to a water source, e.g., directly above a shower.
+- Zone 1 – It is the area near a water source, e.g., directly above a shower.
 Here, an IP67 is recommended as well, but IP65 would also be enough.

-Zone 3 is where there will be no water used, but considering the humidity of the whole room, you should opt for at least IP20 rated lights.
+- Zone 3 – There will be no water used, but considering the humidity of the whole room, you should opt for at least IP20 rated lights.

 What to Consider While Choosing Downlights?

-The abundance of LED downlights available on the market right now can be overwhelming, so we have prepared a short list of things to consider while choosing to make the whole process easier for you.
+The abundance of LED downlights available on the market can be overwhelming, so we have prepared a shortlist of things to consider while choosing your LED Downlights.

+- Brightness.
 The brightness of a bulb is measured in lumens (lm), and it tells you how strong (or weak) a light is.
-It can make or break the lighting in the whole room, so make sure you know what kind of an effect you aim for.
+It can make or break the lighting of your whole room, so make sure you’re set on the effect you’re aiming for.

-Beam angle tells you how wide the light beam is, so for focal points and accent lighting, you will need a narrower beam angle and the other way around.
+- Beam Angle.
+Beam angle tells you how wide the light beam is.
+So, for focal points, get a narrower beam and use a broader beam for accent lighting.

+- Colour Temperature.
 Light comes in a variety of colour temperatures.
-Warm whites are better for creating a calming, relaxing atmosphere, but they aren’t very good for performing any tasks.
-Cool whites, on the other hand, are brighter and clearer, which makes them perfect for work but a bit tiring for relaxing.
+Warm whites are better for creating a calming, relaxing atmosphere but aren’t perfect for performing any tasks.
+On the other hand, cool whites and natural whites are brighter and more evident, making them ideal for work but a bit tiring for relaxing.

-The trim is the only part visible in a downlight, and since it doesn’t influence the overall quality and performance of light in any way, it only has to please you and fit your style.
+- Style.
+The bezel is the only part visible in a downlight, and since it doesn’t influence the overall quality and performance of your lights, it only has to please you and fit your style.
 Make sure to choose something that will go well with your bathroom decor.
-White trims are the most universal and, therefore, most frequently chosen.
+White bezels are the most universal and most frequently chosen.

-Obviously, all lights need to be carefully tested, but not all of them are fire-rated, which means that they meet all the fire safety standards.
+- Fire-rated.
+All lights are carefully tested, but not all are fire-rated, which means that they meet all the fire safety standards.